lee0c/lee0c.github.io/_posts/2023-05-30-shirt-making.md

 1. press with iron on the highest appropriate heat setting
   - avoid moving the iron a lot as this can smudge ink
   - my rule of thumb has been to press until the image is uniformly hot to the touch
+  - I am going to try next time to use parchment paper to avoid any ink smudginess
 1. dab some water on the water-soluble pencil and rub gently to erase

 ## other notes